AlexMiguel741/Automation-of-an-Elevator-Plant/README.md

 # Automation of an Elevator Plant
-#Group Project of the Master of science in Automation and Control course: Automation and control Laboratory
+Group Project of the Master of science in Automation and Control course: Automation and control Laboratory

-#Objective: develop an optimized control law via PLC for an Elevator Plant
+Objective: develop an optimized control law via PLC for an Elevator Plant

-#Attacched in PDF the report
+Attached the  full PDF report